Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Missing Validators Power

-**celestia_consensus_missing_validators_power**
+**cometbft_consensus_missing_validators_power**

-Total power of missing validators in the Celestia consensus system.
+Total power of missing validators in the Dymension consensus system.
 Missing validators refer to those who are not active or are not participating in the consensus process at a given time.
 This metric can provide information about the health and integrity of the network, as a significant missing validator power could indicate problems with the participation or availability of validator nodes in the network.

-Value: numeric value representing the total power of the missing validators in the Celestia consensus system.
+Value: numeric value representing the total power of the missing validators in the Dymension consensus system.
 A low or zero value is desirable, as it suggests active and healthy participation of validators in the consensus process.

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/6102d610-0d26-4df8-b755-2fc969b34e49)